John Curro National Youth Concerto Competition

 Conditions of Entry

-2. Entry is restricted to Australian residents and citizens, or musicians who have been resident in Australia for no less than two years prior to the closing date of 26 June 2025.
+2. Entry is restricted to Australian residents and citizens, or musicians who have been residents in Australia for no less than two years prior to the closing date of 26 June 2026.

-3. Winners of previous NYCCs may not enter.
-Applicants to previous NYCCs may not repeat the same works unless they can show that they have exhausted the repertoire for their instrument.
+3. Winners of previous JCNYCCs may not enter.
+Applicants to previous JCNYCCs may not repeat the same works unless they can show that they have exhausted the repertoire for their instrument.

 4. Applicants must submit un-edited (within any movement) MP3 files (bit rate of 320 kbps) sent via a Google Drive link (see online application form for more information).
-No other audio format will be allowed.
+No other audio format is accepted.
 Piano accompaniment is required with the concerto.
 No other form of accompaniment is permitted.
 Audition works must include the following:

 a) A complete concerto of the applicant’s choice.